PwnerHarry/SOOPLAT/README.md

 [5] M. N. Omidvar, et. al., “DG2: A faster and more accurate differential grouping for large-scale black-box optimization,” IEEE Transactions on Evolutionary Computation, vol. 21, no. 6, pp. 929–942, 2017.

 # REMINDER

-run initSOOPLAT.m to add dependencies, enjoy!
+1. run initSOOPLAT.m to load the dependencies into MATLAB.
+2. This manuscript has a PDF version preprinted on ArXiv.org.